-For wood subfloors, we provide a range of field-proven wood moisture meters to help correctly assess the content in both wooden subfloors and in wood-based flooring materials.
-We also provide a multi-material wood moisture meter to help measure moisture content in a range of other materials.
+For wood subfloors, we provide a range of field-proven wood moisture meters to help correctly assess the moisture in both wooden subfloors and in wood-based flooring materials.
+We also provide a multi-material wood moisture meter to help measure moisture in a range of other materials.

 With accurate moisture testing, you can then make informed decisions about the correct adhesives, the installation schedule, and the finishing products necessary to make your one-of-a-kind floor stand the test of time.
 Don’t put your exotic or unusual floor choice at risk by ignoring the basics of moisture measurement.

 Latest posts by Jason Spangler (see all)